 The relationship between the two Boker companies has always been very friendly.
 Heinrich was allowed to take the treebrand with him across the river without any troubles or payments.
 Since then not a single product has left the Solingen factory without this sign.
 After over 100 years of existence the venerable tree was cut down by a stroke of lightning in 1925.
 A gifted artist carved an image of the majestic tree into a piece of original trunk which adorns the CEO´s office in Solingen.

-The US-market became the main customer of Böker production as early as 1900 with H. Boker & Co. in New York concentrating on Solingen cutlery.
+The US market quickly became Boker`s most important sales territory.
+In 1900 most of the production was shipped to the US and H. Boker & Co. in New York was more and more concentrating on products from the Solingen production.
 The demand for pocket-knives soon beat that for other products like scissors or razors.
-In due course the Solingen capacities were exhausted and the New Yorkers started their own pocket-knife production, to which pliers were added later.
-Because of the tree-brand being well established by then and the good understanding within the international Böker family there wasn´t any problem to get permission from Solingen to use the tree-brand for American products too.
-Since then there were two different lines of Böker knives on the US-market, with identical logos and sometimes even identical item numbers, one line Made in USA, the other Made in Solingen, only to be distiquished by the markings "Boker USA" or "H. Boker Improved Cutlery Solingen".
+The demand on the products increased faster than the production capacities in Solingen, so the Bokers from New York decided to start their own pocket-knife production to which pliers were added later on.
+Because of the tree-brand being well established by then and the good understanding within the international Boker family, there wasn´t any problem to get permission from Solingen to use the tree-brand for American made products as well.
+Since then there have been two different product lines of Böker knives on the US market with identical logos and sometimes even identical item numbers; one product line Made in USA, the other product line Made in Solingen, only to be differentiated by the markings "Boker USA" or "H. Boker Improved Cutlery Solingen".